DSCI-310-2023/dsci-310-group-07/README.md

 docker run --rm -p 8787:8787 -e PASSWORD=12345 -v /$(pwd):/home/rstudio/project dsci310-project
 ```

 Open `localhost:8787/` on your browser.
 You will see a login page.
-The username is "rstudio" and the password is 12345
+The username is `rstudio` and the password is `12345`

 After signing in, you can see the project on `/home/rstudio/project`.